Your navigation menu is the menu that typically shows along the top header of your website.

 Different sites and different requirements will at times mean you need more than a standard page for your menu.
 Below we cover what each are for, and how they can be used.

-Here is an example of what a navigation menu may look like after creation using all of these options above. |
+Here’s an example of a navigation menu using these options:

 Page name |